AB-xdev/blog/_posts/2025-01-13-why-java-libraries-should-be-customizable-extensible.md

   public static void run(String[] args) {
     new DatabaseContainerWithPortCheck().start();
     // Encapsulation preserved:
-    // isStarted can't be accessed since it's not public }
+    // isStarted can't be directly accessed as it's not public }
 }
 ```